Don’t you just hate it when you hold a bullish trading position overnight, but the market opens down, turning your profits into losses?

 As a technical analyst, you are looking either for signs of change in market dynamics, or for signs of current trend confirmation.
 If a market is going up, you could look at signs to enter the market to follow the main direction.

 But you could also look at signs showing that the trend is about to reverse.
-The same applies for a bearish market.
+The same applies to a bearish market.